 Signatures from major personalities – Commodore Vanderbilt, Rockefeller, Carnegie – are expensive and have been for years.
 The prices for autographs of second-tier celebrities like Morgan, Harriman and Gould have recovered nicely since about 2012 but suffered for several years before that.

 Further down the scale of importance are signatures from minor and local celebrities.
 They tend to have limited values outside of small numbers of specialists.
-Signatures from individual company presidents may be important to collectors of single lines, but price records prove that many collectors don't seem to care.
+Signatures from individual company presidents may be important to collectors of single railroad companies, but price records prove that most collectors don't care.

-Third, fourth- and fifth-generation Vanderbilts may have been valorous individuals, but their signatures often have limited value.
-A famous last name does confer automatic value to autographs.
+Third, fourth- and fifth-generation Vanderbilts may have been valorous individuals.
+They may have performed laudable deeds.
+Still, their signatures often have limited value.
+A famous last name does NOT confer automatic value to autographs.

 Again, my philosophy is simple – – –

 What if you don't know whether an autograph comes from a genuine celebrity?
 Information about true celebrities should be EASY to find.

 Descriptions of genuine celebrities always appear in: